Subscription Modal Banner

 However, as mentioned, bond prices fluctuate based on the interest rate environment and market conditions, so you might not be able to get back your principal amount.

-Additionally, there must be also an interested buyer who's willing to match your price.
+Additionally, there must also be an interested buyer who's willing to match your price.
 As such, consider your time horizon before investing in T-bills.

 Opportunity cost and fees